Picsart’s new ‘AI Enhance’ tool promises to upscale your images and improve IQ

 The skin-smoothing effect on our 44th president’s face is a bit over the top.
 Dan Bracaglia

-How does this up to other upscaling tools?
+How does this stack up to other upscaling tools?

 While we’ll withhold judgment until the feature is more widely available, Picsart isn’t the only app offering AI-powered upscaling tools.